 When someone dies as a result of injuries that were caused by the negligence of another, the reckless misconduct of another, or the intentional criminal acts of another, the surviving family members are able to file a claim for wrongful death against the party responsible.

 With the help of a skilled Atlanta wrongful death lawyer, justice can be sought for your dearly departed loved one.

-Wrongful death claims arise in a number of different contexts, including:
+Wrongful death claims arise in a number of different contexts, according to our wrongful death attorneys in Toccoa, including: